Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Order of a HMM and rank of integral operators

-From the observed sample $\by$, controlling the accuracy of the estimators of the singular values of $T$ is a delicate task.
+where $p$ is the joint distribution given in \eqref{eq:distcouple}.
+From the observed sample $\by$, controlling the accuracy of the estimators of the singular values of $T$ is a delicate task because the density $p(\bz_1,\bz_{2})$ cannot be estimated without bias by the usual kernel method.
 Therefore, we introduce a smoothed version of the integral operator, denoted by $T_h$, for which we will be able to compute unbiased estimators of its singular values (see Section~\ref{sec:estim}).
 The operator $T_h:\spa\to\spa$ is defined, for any function $\omega\in\spa$, by

-where $p_h$ is the function obtained by the convolution between the density $p$ of a pair of consecutive observations given in \eqref{eq:distcouple} and a multivariate kernel defined as a product of univariate kernels $K$, as follows,
+where $p_h$ is the function obtained by the convolution between the density $p$ of a pair of consecutive observations given in \eqref{eq:distcouple} and a multivariate kernel defined as a product of univariate kernels, as follows,